OpenEducationAnalytics/OpenEducationAnalytics/README.md

 The goal is to **empower the ecosystem** by:

 1) making it easy to setup a modern lakehouse in Azure
 1) facilitating the sharing of common assets (data pipelines, transformation scripts, dashboards, etc)

+# Setting up OEA

+**Requirements** : You need to have an active Azure Subscription with **"Owner"** permissions

+There are currently 2 methods to install the OEA framework.

+For both the methods, you first need to clone this repository into your Azure Cloud Shell - (git clone   https://github.com/microsoft/OpenEduAnalytics.git) and change directory into it.
+1) Bash
+   * Execute the Bash Script "setup.sh" - (./setup.sh)

+1) Python
+   * Create a virtual environment - (virtualenv {venv})
+   * activate the virtual environment - (./venv/scripts/output)
+   * Install the required dependencies - (pip install -r framework/infrastructure/python/requirements.txt)
+   * Run the setup script - (python setup.sh)

 <br/><br/>